kokkos/kokkos-core-wiki/docs/source/API/algorithms/sorting/sort-freefnc-standard-policies.rst

    Semantics:

-   - this function is potentially asynchronous
+   - this function is potentially asynchronous.
+If needed, you can block either using a `global fence <../core/parallel-dispatch/fence.html>`_ or you can just use `fence the execution space instance <../core/execution_spaces.html>`_ argument you pass to the function

    Constraints: